-THE POSH HOTEL SCHENLEY rises ten storeys high in red brick, on top of a green hill surrounded by trees on the outskirts of Pittsburgh.
+THE POSH HOTEL SCHENLEY rises ten stories high in red brick, on top of a green hill surrounded by trees on the outskirts of Pittsburgh.
 The founders of US Steel met here to concoct the largest corporation in American history.
 It’s where the famous “Meal of Millionaires” took place in 1901: eighty-nine of them assembled in a single room.

 ‘Abdu’l-Bahá speaks of the “signs of prosperity everywhere” in America.
 They surround him at the Schenley.
 In 1901, J. P. Morgan bought Carnegie Steel from Pittsburgh’s most famous immigrant for $492,000,000.
 It made Andrew Carnegie the richest man in the world.

 But, ‘Abdu’l-Bahá says, “No matter how far the material world advances, it cannot establish the happiness of mankind.
 Only when spiritual and material civilization are linked and coordinated will happiness be assured.”

 As usual, his friends picked the Schenley for him to stay in before he arrived in Pittsburgh.
 Glossy marble pillars surround the impressive skyscraper.
 Chandeliers hang from its upstretched ceilings like clusters of diamond berries.
 Perhaps ‘Abdu’l-Bahá’s friends, knowing his history as an exile and prisoner, wanted him to enjoy luxury for a change.